-In the late 1960’s in, Fremont, California Robert “Spider” Cantley began the December tradition of “Crippsmas Place” as a Leukemia Lymphoma Society fundraiser in memory of his mother, Nan, lost to Leukemia.
+In the late 1960’s on Cripps Place in Fremont, California Robert “Spider” Cantley began the December tradition of “Crippsmas Place” as a Leukemia Lymphoma Society fundraiser in memory of his mother, Nan, lost to Leukemia.
 For almost 40 years, Cantley and his neighbors have lit up the surrounding streets with larger-than-life figures of cartoon and animated movie characters.

 From the late 1960’s until 2004 Mr. Cantley was the organizer and donated funds to Leukemia-Lymphoma.
 In 2004, Mr. Cantley retired and moved to Twain Harte, California